domonkoss/ceudsd/seminar/3-sql/README.md

 # HOMEWORK!
 (Submit to moodle by 9nd of October 21:00)

 * List the spoken languages for countries and the usage of the language within countries in percentage.
 Send us the query.
-* Edit worldbank.sql and add FOREIGN KEY Constraints to the tables we created today.
-Send us the result .sql
+* Add FOREIGN KEY Constraints to the tables we created today
+  * Method1: Drop tables and add the keys to worldbank.sql.
+Send us the new worldbank.sql
+  * Method2: Use ALTER.
+Send us the ALTER scripts.
 * Schema modeling exercise
   * Download MySQL Workbench 8.0 https://dev.mysql.com/downloads/workbench/
   * Create New Model